-When summer sweet strawberries are in season, you have to take advantage of the haul.
+When fresh summer strawberries are in season, you have to take advantage of the haul.
 Sweet Strawberry Bruschetta is a great way to highlight these luscious berries.
-Slices of baguette slathered with ricotta cheese and topped with the sweet bruschetta mixture.
-Garnish with a balsamic glaze and fresh basil.

 Homemade bruschetta is so easy to make.
 Until I made fresh bruschetta for the first time, I was unaware of how quick and simple it is.
 No need to purchase pre-made when making fresh at home takes no time at all.